 Report abuse and copyright infringement

-If you find something in the Chrome Web Store that violates the Chrome Web Store Terms of Service, let us know.
+If you find something in the Chrome Web Store that violates the Chrome Web Store Terms of Service, or trademark or copyright infringement, let us know.

 - If an app or extension isn’t working well, let the developer know.
 In the Chrome Web Store, open the item and click Support.

 - To leave a rating or feedback, open an item in the Chrome Web Store and click Reviews.

 - Sign in to the Chrome Web Store.

 - Click the item you want to report.

 - In the window that appears, near the bottom right, click Report Abuse.